reality-sf/rsf-cg-forms/README.md

 ## Project Architecture

-The repository is split into multiple logical applications, each its own create-react-app instance.
+Each form is its own logical create-react-app instance.
 Each app has its own folder within [`apps/`](apps/), and gets deployed to its own set of GitHub Pages.

 Shared files are placed within the `shared` directory.
 This directory is made available to each app by creating a symbolic link from `src/shared` within that app's directory to the project root's `shared` folder.

-## Creating a new form
+## Creating a new app

 1. Within the project root, run `create-react-app apps/<app_name>`.
 Make sure you have [`create-react-app`](https://facebook.github.io/create-react-app/docs/getting-started) installed.
 This will create a new directory at `apps/<app_name>`.
 2. Change your directory to `apps/<app_name>`.